 The sessions have been a bit busy.

-In the later years we''ve almost been victims of our own success, with lots of people starting both courses right from the beginning.
-It''s wonderful that so many people are with us (and we hope we''ll convert lots of you to members) but it does put pressure on our limited supply of boats, particularly for the Trysail.
-Things will get easier once trainees can drive single-handers, and we''re also trying to get more of the members to assist with their boats.
-However your safety is paramount and we must also always have people in the rescue craft.
+In the later years we've almost been victims of our own success, with lots of people starting both courses right from the beginning.
+It's wonderful that so many people are with us (and we hope we'll convert lots of you to members).
+Your safety is paramount so we have to limit the number of places to ensure we keep to safe ratios on the water.
+The best advice is to book early for courses.
 Thanks for your understanding - and enthusiasm!

 Can we sail at other times?